 The Order of Lepanto’s “system” is two-fold.
 First, for historical fencing we combine academic scholarship, vigorous physical practice, and insightful effort.
 Second, our group also dedicates academic study, practice in spiritual exercises from multiple disciplines, and teamwork to address aspects of spiritual warfare and faith.
 To achieve progress in research and training we form into Study Groups of like-minded men who work together and share information under the same core approach and methodology, and with the same philosophy, goals, and shared values.
 We develop a historically sound and martially effective practice for reconstructing martial skills based on the source teachings of diverse historical works then offer it to members as a training program.
 We strive to increase our practice of faith and our spiritual leadership in our families and communities.
 We define standards and then certify our member practitioners and instructors in these skills.

-Our study approach consists simply of: researching historical European fighting manuals, historical and modern spiritual exercises, literature and iconography combined with comparative analysis from hands-on experience using accurate replica weapons, armor and sacramentals.
+Our study approach consists simply of: researching historical European fighting manuals, historical and modern spiritual exercises, literature and iconography combined with comparative analysis from hands-on experience using accurate replica weapons, armor, and sacramentals.

 As for martial arts, the real historical teachings and arms are our guide.
 We neither make it up on our own nor simply “borrow” from popular Asian martial arts or modern sport fencing.
 Our own historical sources are too rich, diverse, and sophisticated in their methods to need to bother.
+We will, however, point out where differing styles overlap for the sake of knowledge.

-In the area of spirituality, we study authenticate Catholic sources who are true to the Magesterium of the Church.
+In the area of spirituality, we study authentic Catholic sources who are true to the Magesterium of the Church.
 Our church has a long, rich history and we no more “borrow” from other faiths than we “borrow” from other martial arts traditions.

 The Training Methodology consists of physical practice using several training tools for a well-rounded comprehensive understanding: blunt practice blades, wooden wasters, and sharp reproduction weapons.
 These are employed in exercises, drills, and practice routines.